edumudu/loctry/README.md

 ```bash
 loctry publish
 ```
+> NOTE: This  command needs to be run in the same dir as the `package.json`

 This command will pack and send your package tarball to the `.loctry` folder to be avaiable to be installed in others projects.